2002 Proximus Diamond Games

-The 2002 Proximus Diamond Games was a women's professional tennis tournament played on indoor s at the Sportpaleis in Antwerp, Belgium that was part of the Tier II category of the 2002 WTA Tour.
+The 2002 Proximus Diamond Games was a women's professional tennis tournament played on indoor carpet courts at the Sportpaleis in Antwerp, Belgium that was part of the Tier II category of the 2002 WTA Tour.
 It was the inaugural edition of the tournament and was held from 11 February until 17 February 2002.
 First-seeded Venus Williams won the singles title and earned $93,000 first-prize money.